 The northern hemisphere Gaia 40 pc sample is available here, in both csv and fits format.

-I currently mark the 2nd year undergraduate AS2: Astronomical Spectroscopy lab books, for the PX271 Physics Skills module.
-The primary role of this work involves marking the student's lab books to determine how well they have conducted the experiment, recorded their results, how well they have understood the underlying physics, and whether they have properly considered errors.
-I also need to liaise with the lab demonstrator and the staff in charge of the experiment to finalise my results.
-After this, I meet with the students individually to give them personalised feedback on where they have lost their marks and what they can improve upon in future.
+Before the COVID-19 pandemic, I marked the lab books for the A2 experiment in the PX271 module.
+The primary role of this work involved marking the student's lab books to determine how well they conducted the experiment, recording their results, how well they understood the underlying physics, and whether they properly considered errors.
+I also needed to liaise with the lab demonstrator and the staff in charge of the experiment to finalise my results.
+After this, I would meet with the students individually to give them personalised feedback on where they lost their marks and what they could improve upon in future.

-Previously I took first-year undergraduate assignment classes; this involved marking a set of assignments each week and leading a class with those students in which we went through their worksheet.
+In my first role in the department, I took first-year undergraduate assignment classes; this involved marking a set of assignments each week and leading a class with those students in which we went through their worksheets.
 The purpose of these classes, at least from my point of view, was to make sure the students understood the physics in the worksheets rather than just getting good marks.
 The topics covered include a wide range of areas to provide general foundational knowledge for first-year physics students. (e.g. classical mechanic/special relativity/E&M/quantum phenomena).
 I have also helped with marking first-year exam scripts for the PX145 Physics Foundations Module.

 I am very passionate about physics outreach; I regularly volunteer for events at the university and local schools with the Warwick Planetarium, as well as departmental open days at the University.
 I recently wrote an article about spotting nebulae as part of the groups "Astronomy at a Distance" series.
 I am always keen to give talks, or simply answer some questions, feel free to contact me!